MLOps-essi-upc/TAED2-clothing-reviews/datasetcard.md

 ### Data Splits

-Data was split for training, testing and validating.
+Data was split for training and testing.
 All data was derived from the used dataset and not manually generated.
-The split was done randomly with 70% of the data used for training, 15% for testing and 15% for validating.
+The split was done randomly with 80% of the data used for training, 20% for testing.

 ## Dataset Creation